Sunday, October 14, 2007

 Blend in a blender, till smooth.

-Heat the remaining oil add hing and turmeic add the potatoes and cook till they have crisp exterior.
+Heat the remaining oil add hing and turmeic add the potatoes and fry till they are browned

 Serve with puris.